Murder on the Orient Espresso, Available Now

 Pushing the Cozy Zone Limits

-Murder on the Orient Espresso has more “darkness” than her previous Maggie Thorsen Mystery books, which was refreshingly surprising.
-I see pictures when I read, and I can sill envision that horrifying scene in the Everglades (no spoilers here).
-Horrifying probably is an exaggeration.
-It had more of an “Ewwwww!” factor.
+Murder on the Orient Espresso has more “darkness” than her previous Maggie Thorsen Mystery books, which was surprisingly refreshing.
+I can sill envision that horrifying scene in the Everglades (no spoilers here).
+Horrifying is probably an exaggeration, so I’ll just say gross.
+It definitely had more of an “Ewwwww!” factor when I read it.
 No matter your squeamish-level, you’ll enjoy this 8th installment of the Maggie Thorsen series.

 The book emulates Murder on the Orient Express with a murder and mystery writers group taking a day jaunt into the everglades.
 And what is more exciting than having a “Murder” on board.
-All participants are assigned characters from the original Christie book Murder on the Orient Express.
+All participants are assigned characters from the original Christie book.
 But that is as far as similarities go.
 As the train chugs into the Everglades, excitement turns to fear as one of the “cast” members is found dead, and the train get stuck in the wilds of the Everglades trapping everyone, including the killer, on board.

 Still classified as a “small town cozy murder mystery” Balzo has created another success in Murder on the Orient Espresso.
 I highly recommend you pick up a book today, You won’t be disappointed.